Frequently asked questions

 Can the Ombudsman investigate any type of complaint?

-No. The Ombudsman’s mandate is to look at complaints about the services provided by Hydro One and its subsidiaries.
+The Ombudsman’s mandate is to look at complaints about the services provided by Hydro One and its subsidiaries.
+Complaints investigated by our Office are typically limited to those less than one year old, with some exceptions.

 Examples of complaints that the Ombudsman cannot review include the following: